Which course did you study at Tallulah Rose and when?

 What’s been your highlight to date?

-I won a wedding recently only to find out after speaking extensively with the bride (Grace) that her fiancé is Ricky Wilson from the Kaiser Chiefs.
-I almost fell off my chair when I found out – I’d only been in business 10 months!
+After winning a lovely wedding and having only spoken extensively to the bride (Grace), she let me know her fiancé was Ricky Wilson from the Kaiser Chiefs.
+I almost fell off my chair when I found out!

 Click here for more information about Jasper and Quinn